survivejs/webpack-book/manuscript/extending/01_loaders.md

 });
 ```

 Even though I'm not a great fan of mocking, it works well enough for a case like this.
-The biggest fear is that webpack API changes at some point.
-This would mean my test code would break, and I would have to rewrite a large part of it.
+The biggest fear is that webpack API changes at some point as this would mean my test code would break, and I would have to rewrite a large part of it.

 It could be interesting to run the tests through webpack itself to avoid mocking.
-In this approach, you wouldn't have to worry about the test facing parts so much and it would be more about capturing output for the given input.
+In this approach, you wouldn't have to worry about the test facing parts so much, and it would be more about capturing output for the given input.

-The problem is that this would add a significant overhead to the tests and bring problems of its own as you would have to figure out more effective ways to execute them.
+The problem is that this would add a significant overhead to the tests and bring problems of its own as you would have to figure out more efficient ways to execute them.

 T> Webpack loaders can be run standalone through [loader-runner](https://www.npmjs.com/package/loader-runner).
 Using *loader-runner* would be one way to avoid mocking.